OxfordSemantic/AdvancedWorkshop/3_2-ComplexCalculations/3_2-ComplexCalculations.md

 ## 📖 &nbsp; What Complex Calculations?

-Binds calculate an expression and store result in a variable.
+BINDS calculate an expression and store result in a variable.

 This can be done with inbuilt RDFox functions or hand written mathematical expressions.